1amageek/Salada/README.md

 -->
 Salad is a Model for Firebase database.
 It can handle Snapshot of Firebase easily.

-☑️ You no longer need to create a server.
+☑️ You no longer need to create a server.</br>
-☑️ You no longer need to make a mock.
+☑️ You no longer need to make a mock.</br>
-☑️ It operates in real time.
+☑️ It operates in real time.</br>
-☑️ You can create a reactive UI.
+☑️ You can create a reactive UI.</br>

 ## Requirements ❗️
 - iOS 8 or later